realtechsupport/c-plus-r/README.md

 <b>Introduction</b>

 Catch & Release (C&R) is a collection of procedures that allow one to apply machine learning classification onto field videos.
 C&R’s goal is to facilitate the creation of under-represented knowledge in machine learning in general, and experimental datasets for neural network image classification in particular.
-C&R allows anyone with a mobile phone to create viable datasets for image classification and to train state of the art convolutional neural networks with these datasets.
+C&R allows anyone with a mobile phone and a laptop to create viable datasets for image classification and to train state of the art convolutional neural networks with these datasets.

 Furthermore, C&R can extract text from video.
 It can extract labels from video and use them as labels to generate image categories associated with the utterance.